-Based on the Chromium source code, it will let you enjoy all the goodies that the chrome browser has to offer.
-So the browser, apart from its own set of features, incorporates all the useful Chrome features as well.
+The Chromium source code will let you enjoy all the goodies that the chrome browser has to offer.
+So the browser, apart from its own set of features, incorporates all the useful Chrome features.
 On top of that, Chromium is an open-source code project, meaning its entire underlying code is available for everyone to see and act upon.

 Well, these are just some of the useful features why this is becoming everyone’s favorite, especially among Windows PC users.
 Let’s check out some of the other features that have made it a big hit among the users!

 Just select your previous default browser and the type of data that needs to be imported.
-However, if you wish to skip this initially and try it at a later stage, then the feature could be accessed anytime from Settings > Profiles > Import Data.
+However, if you wish to skip this and try it at a later stage initially, the feature could be accessed anytime from Settings > Profiles > Import Data.

 Strengthening online privacy is the need of the hour.
-With cases of data breach at an all-time, users are looking for methods to get a safe and secure browsing experience.
+With cases of a data breach at an all-time, users look for methods to get a safe and secure browsing experience.
 The tracking prevention feature of Microsoft Edge will go a great length in this aspect.
 All this is possible due to the use of Microsoft Edge chromium source code.

-The reason for all these tracking activities, as explained by various browsers, is that they wish to know your interests and your likings, and therefore will send you personalized and curated content.
+As explained by various browsers, the reason for all these tracking activities is that they wish to know your interests and your likings, and therefore will send you personalized and curated content.

 If you wish to do so as well, then Microsoft provides three different levels of tracking protection: